 Paid Internship Opportunities

-St. Louis Public Radio is currently accepting aplications for the Fall 2014 semester.
-The deadline for application is Friday, July 25, 2014.
+St. Louis Public Radio is currently accepting applications for the Spring 2015 semester.
+Application deadline: Friday, November 14th, 2014.

 To apply, please download and fill out this application form and mail, fax, or email (preferred) a completed application (with resume and/or cover letter if desired) to:

 3651 Olive Street

 Fax: (314) 516-5993

 Internships are temporary, paid positions through the University of Missouri – St. Louis and are therefore subject to a background check.
 All internships are also eligible for college credit.
 Please call Jessica at (314) 516-6306 with any questions you may have.